kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 > **NOTE**: The `implementation` field in the above example includes an
 > `organization` and `project` field.
 Organizations can be an open source
-> organization, an individual, a company, e.t.c..
+> organization, an individual, a company, etc..
 Organizations can
 > theoretically have multiple projects and should submit separate reports for
 > each of them.

 > **NOTE**: The `contact` field indicates the GitHub usernames or team
 > names of those who are responsible for maintaining this file, so they can be
 > easily contacted when needed (e.g. for relevant release announcements
-> regarding conformance, e.t.c.).
+> regarding conformance, etc.).
 Optionally, it can be an email address or
 > a support URL (e.g. GitHub new issue page).

 The above report describes an implementation that just released `v1`, uses gateway